Halil-Ibrahim-Kasapoglu/2024-cmpe492-secure-k8s/week1/README.md

     ```bash
     kubectl get hpa
     ```
     - You can also check the status of the deployment and service using the commands mentioned in the previous step.
+This time service name will be `web-server-apache-service-hpa` and command will be:
+    ```bash
+    minikube service web-server-apache-service-hpa
+    ```

 ## Conducting Tests